DamoM73/space-rescue-tutorials/documentation.md

 self.explosion_sound.play()
 ```

-##### PyGame sound methods
+##### Pygame sound methods

-The variable is storing a PyGame sound object, which means that you can use any PyGame mixer method.
+The variable is storing a Pygame sound object, which means that you can use any Pygame mixer method.

 For example: